danny00747/tfe-report/src/06_requirements.md

 This chapter contains the analysis and design of this application, the chosen type of the methodology, function & non-functional requirements and software tools that were used during the development phase.
-In addition, this chapter contains UML diagrams, the database design, the application architecture to better understand how the application is designed.
+In addition, this chapter contains UML diagrams, the database design, the application architecture to better understand how the latter is designed.

 ## Proposed Methodology